 The defendant, in turn, asked the court to disregard any error in the jury’s negligence finding because the plaintiff had failed to challenge the jury’s $0 damages finding in the appeal.
 The court agreed with the defendant’s argument, noting that an appellant must attack all independent bases or grounds that fully support a ruling or judgment about which he or she complains on appeal.
 Thus, the court reasoned that the unchallenged $0 damages finding fully supported the trial court’s take-nothing judgment, regardless of whether the jury erred in finding for the defendant on the issue of negligence.

 While this may seem like a strange result to those unacquainted with appellate procedure, the reality is that there are very detailed instructions set forth by the courts of appeal, and a failure to follow those rules can be fatal to an appeal.
 One of those rules is that each and every mistake complained of must be identified in a party’s appellate brief, or else it is deemed waived.

-Schedule a Free Consultation with an East Texas Car Accident Lawyer
+Schedule a Free Case Review with an East Texas Car Accident Lawyer

 If you or a family member has been in a motor vehicle accident caused by someone else’s negligent driving, experienced car, truck, and motorcycle accident attorney Earl Drott can help.
 As a board certified personal injury attorney with 30 years of experience, Attorney Drott fully understands the evasive tactics typically taken by insurance companies, and he takes an aggressive approach against those who want to play games during the litigation process.
 Call (903) 531-9300 to schedule a free consultation regarding your Tyler or Smith County accident case.